spacotto/grimoire/C/linked-lists.md

 # Linked Lists
 A linked list is a dynamic data structure where elements (**nodes**) are **connected** through **pointers**.
 Unlike arrays, linked lists **don't require contiguous memory** and can **grow or shrink during runtime**.

+## Characteristics
+- **Dynamic structure.** Nodes connected through pointers, not stored contiguously in memory like arrays
+- **Node composition.** Each node contains data and a pointer to the next node; the last node points to NULL
+- **Flexible memory.** No pre-allocated fixed size required; grows and shrinks at runtime by allocating/freeing individual nodes
+- **Sequential access.** Must traverse from the head to reach elements, resulting in O(n) access time (no direct indexing)
+- **Efficient insertions/deletions.** Adding or removing nodes only requires pointer manipulation, not shifting elements
+- **Memory overhead.** Uses extra memory to store pointers alongside data
+- **Best use cases.** Ideal when frequent insertions/deletions are needed and random access isn't a priority

+## Types of Linked Lists
+- **Singly Linked List.** Each node points to the next node.
+The last node points to `NULL`.
+- **Doubly Linked List.** Each node has pointers to both next and previous nodes.
+- **Circular Linked List.** The last node points back to the first node instead of `NULL`.

 ## Basic Node Structure
 ```
 typedef struct s_list